 2.)
 Moderation is key

 After trick-or-treating, set a specific treat time with your child for when they can eat a treat.
 Limit this to 1-2 treats per day.
 A child doesn’t need more than this.
-Clear rules makes it better for everyone.
+Clear rules make it better for everyone.
 It’s more harmful to eat candy or drink sugary beverages throughout the day, as this is constantly putting sugar in their mouth.
 Having a treat after a meal or snack is better.
 When children eat candy throughout the day, it’s more likely they’ll get cavities.

 3.)
 Avoid the biggest culprits

 We all know some candy is worse than others.
 Examples of these include candy with very high sugar content, sticky candy, gooey candy, taffy, lollipops, and gummy candy.
 Sticky candy clings to teeth, as it takes longer for saliva to wash it away, and thus increasing the risk for cavities.
-Treats that are less harmful to teeth include chocolate, sugarfree gum, and pretzels.
+Treats that are less harmful to teeth include chocolate, sugar-free gum, and pretzels.

 Your child will likely ask many questions about why you have set rules for eating candy.
 This is a great time to talk about candy, brushing their teeth, and eating healthy!
 Candy has ‘sugar bugs’ in it, which can hurt your teeth and cause cavities.
-Brushing and not eating candy helps prevent cavities and keep teeth strong and healthy.
+Brushing and not eating candy helps prevent cavities and keeps teeth strong and healthy.
 Keep it simple!

 5.)
 Give it away